Ice Peak Formation: Stratigraphy

 Stratigraphically, the IPF is subdivided into two units informally called the upper and lower assemblages.
 The lower assemblage is the most widespread, having been largely buried under younger rocks and felsenmeer, till, glacial and fluvial outwash, as well as solifluction deposits.
 Most exposures of this assemblage occur along the western and eastern edges of the Big Raven Plateau in ridges and at the head of valleys.
 The upper assemblage is exposed along the Mess Creek Escarpment at the southwestern end of the Big Raven Plateau, along the north side of Sezill Creek valley at the western end of the plateau, at the head of valleys at the northwestern end of the plateau, at the southern end of Mount Edziza in the middle of the plateau, and on ridges east of Mount Edziza.

 The IPF is the seventh-youngest unit of the MEVC and has a volume of 76.7 km3, making it the fifth-most voluminous geological formation of the MEVC.
 It is also the youngest geological formation of the MEVC that contains more than 70 km3 of volcanic material.
-The IPF overlies the 6.3-million-year-old Armadillo Formation, the 4.4-million-year-old Nido Formation and the 1.1-million-year-old Pyramid Formation, all of which are older units of the MEVC.
+The IPF overlies the 1.1-million-year-old Pyramid Formation, the 4.4-million-year-old Nido Formation and the 6.3-million-year-old Armadillo Formation, all of which are older units of the MEVC.
 Overlying the IPF are the much less voluminous Pillow Ridge, Edziza, Kakiddi and Big Raven formations; these are younger geological units of the MEVC deposited by volcanic eruptions in the last 0.9 million years.